mammahe/Kotlin-Questions-and-Answers/Read.md

 Then navigate to Tools > Kotlin > Show Kotlin Bytecode.
 Now click on the Decompile button to get your Java code from the bytecode.

+### What is the default behavior of Kotlin classes?
+**Answer:**
+By default, all classes are final in Kotlin.
+That's because Kotlin allows multiple inheritances for classes, and an open class is more expensive than a final class.

+### Does Kotlin provide support for primitive Datatypes?
+**Answer:**
+No. Kotlin does not provide support for primitive Data types like in Java.

 ###  What is a primary constructor in Kotlin? ☆☆

 **Answer:**